Stream data to processor algorithms

-This port receives data messages from the connected Memory Channel or IO Data Source block.
-The messages process when the Task Manager block triggers task containing the Stream Read block.
-The Register Data port receives data messages from a Memory Channel or IO Data Source block as entities.
-For more information on entities, see Entities in an SoC Blockset Model.
+This message port receives data messages from the connected Memory Channel or IO Data Source block.
+The messages process when the Task Manager block triggers the task containing the Stream Read block.
+For more information on messages, see Messages.

 This port appears when